 If you’re looking to experience gay Toronto’s nightlife at a more relaxed pace, check out this sample itinerary for a laid-back weekend featuring some of the city’s coolest LGBT-friendly lounges, bars, and attractions.

-Day 1: Poolside drinks, comedy, and board games
+Day 1: Poolside drinks, comedy, & board games

 Start your weekend off in style by basking in the summer sun, drink in hand, at Cabana Pool Bar.
 Inspired by the top outdoor pool party destinations in Miami and Las Vegas, Cabana Pool Bar is a posh lakeside lounge featuring a crystal clear swimming pool, fully licensed bar, 12 cabanas, 42 deluxe chaise lounges, and 50,000 square feet of enclosed patio space.
 You’ll feel like you’re in a Florida resort as you chill out by the pool to house tunes and admire the city skyline (and your fellow sunbathers).
 When you get hungry, order a delicious meal from Cabana’s diverse menu.